 The Power of Attorney form packages below contain all the forms and guidance material that you need in order to make and then apply to register a Lasting Power of Attorney (including Continuing and Welfare).
 There is one group which includes the Power of Attorney form for the jurisdiction of England and Wales, and one group for Power of Attorney Scotland.

-The document must incorporate a certificate signed by an independent person (such as a solicitor or your GP) confirming that you understand the significance of your Power Of Attorney.
-They also need to certify that no undue pressure or fraud is involved in the making of the Lasting Power of Attorney (including Continuing and Welfare).
+The document must include a certificate signed by a suitably qualified independent person (such as your GP or a solicitor) confirming that you understand the significance of your Power Of Attorney.
+They also need to confirm that no undue pressure or fraud is involved in the making of the Lasting Power of Attorney (including Continuing and Welfare).

 In England and Wales the person giving another person the power to act on their behalf is called the "Donor".

 An Ordinary Power of Attorney or General Power of Attorney is a temporary power of attorney, usually created for a set period of time.
 These powers can be useful where the Donor is going abroad or is unable to act for some other reason and wishes someone else to have the authority to act on his or her behalf.

 The authority granted can be general or limited to specific affairs.
 A General Power of Attorney agreement will usually end either at a specified time or upon the request of the Donor at any time using a Deed of Revocation and will automatically be revoked if the Donor loses mental capacity.
 There is no requirement for an Ordinary Power of Attorney to be registered and the form is easy to complete.

 When choosing an Attorney to act for you it is important that you are confident that they know what you want and that you are comfortable that they will be making decisions on your behalf.

 A Deed of Revocation is used to cancel or "revoke" a Power of Attorney.